mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 :::info
 The component by default currently does not ship with **time** picker view experience on **desktop**.
 It was a conscious decision and a first step towards having a more user friendly desktop experience [discussed in #4483](https://github.com/mui/mui-x/issues/4483).
-If a desktop view experience is essential, it can be reverted by following the suggestion [in the migration guide](/x/migration/migration-pickers-v5/#stop-rendering-a-clock-on-desktop).
+If a desktop view experience is essential, you can revert to it by following the suggestion [in the migration guide](/x/migration/migration-pickers-v5/#stop-rendering-a-clock-on-desktop).
 :::

 ## Basic usage